marcglasberg/fast_immutable_collections/README.md

 ```

 Please note, `flush` is a getter which returns the exact same instance,
-just so that you can chain other methods to it if you want.
+just so you can chain other methods on it, if you wish.
 But it does NOT create a new list.
 It actually just optimizes the current list, internally.